konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 mostly technical.

 **Proof.** The proof is done by induction on $i$.
 It invokes two other lemmas:

   1. Lemma `crashed_is_monotonic_in_fair_run` that we discussed before, and

-  1. Lemma `no_sent_from_the_future` (see below), which states that no message can have a timestamp above the current value of the global clock.
+  1. Lemma `no_sent_from_the_future` (see
+  [below](#335-no-message-sent-from-the-future)), which states that no message can have a timestamp above the current value of the global clock.

-The induction goes by case analysis on the actions executed at point $i$.
+The induction goes by case analysis on the action that is executed at point $i$.
 There are two interesting cases that extend the set of sent messages $sent$:

  1. A timeout by process $r$.
 Since $q$ crashed at $k$, it remains crashed at